spraakbanken/swell-project/Normalization_guidelines.md

 ### Definition

-The minimal target hypothesis is a rendering of the learner expression in a form that is correct with respect to orthography, spelling, morphology and syntax, while changing as few tokens as possible.

-involves changing as few tokens as possible, while not changing (or changing as little as possible) the meaning, pragmatics and style. _Lexical choice?_
+The minimal target hypothesis is a rendering of the learner expression in a form that is correct with respect to orthography, spelling, morphology and syntax, while changing as few tokens as possible, and not changing the meaning, pragmatics or style. _Lexical choice?_

-First, _always_ keep to the following two principles:

-1. Change the sentence to make it grammatically correct (which is admittedly a broad concept)

-2. Don't change the style (it may sound like coming from a five-year old as long as it's grammatical)

-   Examples of things we don't correct:

-   Main-clause word order in dependent clause with "att": "Allt är bra för att jag kan inte bo ensam"

-   "Orsaken beror på..."

-### Principle of minimal change

-Secondly, if several normalisations are possible, use the following criteria to discriminate between them in order of decreasing priority:
+Examples:

-1. If changing as few tokens as possible conflicts with not changing the meaning, keep the meaning.
+1. Change as few tokens as possible

-   In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning

-2. Change as few words as possible

    In item (2) above, inserting "och ligger i ett fint hus" is more idiomatic but not preferred since it changes more words than "ett fint hus"